NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_VirtualLODF_matrix.md

 1. Define the `VirtualPTDF` structure
 2. Call any element of the matrix to define and store the relative row as well as showing the selected element

-Regarding point 2, if the row has been stored previosly then the desired element is just loaded from the cache and shown.
+Regarding point 2, if the row has been stored previously then the desired element is just loaded from the cache and shown.

 The flowchart below shows how the `VirtualLODF` is structured and how it works.
 Examples will be presented in the following sections.